Fission310/newbie-education/java/12-classes.md

 Then, in a main method, create an instance of your computer called `machine`.
 Give it a `size` of `2`, `weight` of `3.5`, `model` of `"dell"`, and `isFast` to `false`.

 Call the machine's `upgrade` method with an input of 5, and call `toggleQuantumState()`.
 Print out all of the `machine`'s attributes.
 Are they as you expected?
+Sample code is the assets directory of this course.

 ## More on Constructors